Lamenting Earth

 In the end, love unites all.

-Beside the rivers, nature’s quiet scene
+beside the rivers, nature’s quiet scenes

-The grasses are blooming with flowers
+The grasses bloom with flowers.

-With our cold veins of stone tearing apart all that’s in our path
+with our cold veins of stone tearing apart all that’s in our path, seeing the flames scattered across the tall trees,

-Death knocks on our doors
+Death knocks on our doors.

 Purchase This Work